Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Review the configurations and click `Create connector`.
 The connector will be created in about 5-10 minutes.
 ![](assets/mskc-connector-running.png)

+At this point, the Kafka connector for Snowpipestreaming is configured and managed by MSKC, all you need to do is to run the resource side connector periodically as shown in Step 3 of Section 6.
 <!---------------------------->

 ## Cleanup

 When you are done with the demo, to tear down the AWS resources, simply go to the [Cloudformation](https://us-west-2.console.aws.amazon.com/cloudformation/home?stacks) console.